 So what is disability insurance?
-Well, you can think of it as income insurance (like we do here at Asteya) because that’s exactly what it is.
 It’s a type of insurance policy that provides you with a payout to replace your lost income if you’re not able to do your normal job due to a health or wellness issue.

 Typically, disability insurance is broken down into two categories: long term and short term.
 What type of policy you take out will depend on what you need to be covered.
 Short term is best for temporary illnesses or wellness conditions, like maternity leave and pregnancy costs or surgery that may take a couple of months to recover from.
 Long-term policies are usually for health issues that have the potential to span many months or years, or even permanent disabilities.

 With long term disability insurance, you’ll be covered as soon as your application is accepted and you can make a claim at any point during the term of your policy.
 If you find yourself facing an unanticipated medical situation, your insurance will provide you with a set amount of cash (paid out monthly, quarterly, or annually) that you can use for all of your essential living costs.